 The Cary family lived here from the 1760s until the beginning of the 20th century.
 Their home, known lovingly as “the Retreat”, was a bucolic oasis remembered fondly by both family and friends alike.

-For nearly a century, the Governor Bellingham-Cary House Association has cared for this singular piece of our nation’s history.
+For over a century, the Governor Bellingham-Cary House Association has cared for this singular piece of our nation’s history.
 Registered as a National Landmark property, numerous preservation and conservation grants have helped to preserve both the building and its contents to serve as a window to the past for the over 1,000 people, including Chelsea school children, who visit here every year.

 It is open by appointment and for special Association events.